 Lockdowns and travel restrictions in 2020 resulted in a huge drop of international arrivals: -74% in 2020 compared to 2019.
 It was like the international tourism industry went back to the 1980s.

 In Indonesia, Bali only welcomed 37 international tourists per month between April 2020 and October 2021, compared to more than 6 million international travelers welcomed on the island in 2019.

 The UNWTO reported a small rebound of activity in the second half of 2021 with rising vaccination rates and fewer travel restrictions.

 International tourists spent more and stayed longer in 2021 than 2020

-For the end of 2021, Peru offered more days-off than usual to public administration employees to boost travel within the country and compensate some losses from foreign tourists.
+For the end of 2021, Peru offered more days off than usual to public administration employees to boost travel within the country and compensate for some losses from foreign tourists.
 Argentina expected a massive flow of tourists as it reimbursed 50% of travel bookings for its population and offered preferred conversion rates for international travelers.

 But the spread of the Omicron variant in December slashed down global optimism, and bookings.

 A poll from the UNWTO in December showed that 64% of tourism professionals didn’t expect a full recovery before 2024 or later.
 Last September, only 45% of them didn’t see a recovery before 2024.

 “The pace of recovery remains slow and uneven across world regions due to varying degrees of mobility restrictions, vaccination rates and traveler confidence“, the report said.

 Australia decided on January 19 to waive visa applications for backpackers and international students, urging them to fill in jobs as the Omicron variant disrupted Australia’s workforce.
 Concurrently, the United States and the European Union advised against traveling in the country.